pguerin3/cwmrc/README.md

 )

 -- Short-hand for vim.api.nvim_exec
+-- set the format for NETRW
 vim.cmd([[
 	let g:netrw_liststyle=2
 	let g:netrw_keepdir=0
 ]])
 ```

-Now create a reference to the settings file in ~/.config/nvim/init.lua file
+Now create a reference to the settings file in ~/.config/nvim/init.lua file like this:

 ```
 -- Environment settings in lua/settings.lua